alaa-abdelrahim/Prev_Projects/README.md

 [![Image from the Weather App interface](https://e.top4top.io/p_1714jtvlt1.png)](https://github.com/alaa-abdelrahim/weather-app)

-- **Description:** Weather App aplication.
-Has a desktop version using `Electron` framework and a web version supporting `PWA` technology.
+- **Description:** Weather App application.
+Has a desktop version using the `Electron` framework and a web version supporting `PWA` technology.

 - **Languages and Tools:**
   - **web Languages:** HTML5, CSS3, and JavaScript.